Chieze-Franklin/Bolt.js-Book/bolt-module-notifications.md

     },
-    "query": String, //the query to be appended to the URL of the app that made this request "route": String, //the route to be appended to the URL of the app that made this request }
+    "query": String, //the query to be appended to the URL of the app that made this request "route": String, //the route to be appended to the URL of the app that made this request "sound": {
+        "location": String, //the path to a sound file (probably on the file system or a URL) "loop": Boolean, //(default false) if true, plays the sound in a loop "duration": Number | String, //duration (in milliseconds) for which the loop is to last },
+    "subject": String, //the subject of the notification "to": Object, //the users (or groups) to which the notification is to be sent }
 ```